Quantum computational chemistry: Quantum computational chemistry algorithms

 \subsubsection{Classical optimisation}

 As discussed above, classical optimisation is a crucial aspect of the VQE.
-However, finding the global minimum of a complicated function, in a high dimensional parameter space, is in general very difficult.
+However, it is often difficult to minimise complicated functions in high dimensional parameter spaces.
 Classical optimisation routines must be both fast and accurate.
-They also need to be robust to stochastic noise, which will be significant in near-term quantum computers.
+They also need to be robust to noise, which will be significant in near-term quantum computers.

-Classical optimisation algorithms can be broadly divided into two classes; direct search and gradient based methods.
-Direct search algorithms do not make use of the gradient of the objective function, and include: particle swarm optimisation, Nelder-Mead simplex, and Powell's conjugate direction algorithm.
-Gradient based methods use the gradient of the objective function in order to determine how to update the parameters.
-They include: gradient descent, the simultaneous perturbation stochastic approximation (SPSA) algorithm, and L-BFGS-B. Direct search algorithms are considered more robust to noise than gradient based methods, but may require more function evaluations~\cite{romero2017strategies, dallaire2018low, DirectSearch}.
+Classical optimisation algorithms can be broadly divided into two classes: direct search and gradient based methods.
+Direct search algorithms are considered more robust to noise than gradient based methods, but may require more function evaluations~\cite{DirectSearch}.

-In this section we summarise the results of previous investigations into classical optimisation algorithms used in quantum computational chemistry.
+Below, we summarise the results of previous experimental and numerical investigations into classical optimisation algorithms used in conjunction with the VQE.
 We also discuss methods to assist the classical optimisation procedure. \\

-\paragraph{Previous optimisation studies\\} Experimental VQE implementations are limited to small molecules by the number of qubits available.
+\paragraph{Previous optimisation studies\\} { a.
+Previous optimisation studies} Prior experimental VQE implementations have been limited to small systems by the number of qubits available.
 As a result, the parameter space to optimise over is relatively small, so previous results may not be indicative of how these optimisation algorithms will perform for large problems.
-However, these studies are able to demonstrate which methods cope best with the high noise rates of current hardware.
+However, these studies are able to demonstrate which methods can cope with the high noise rates of current hardware.
+Direct search methods (such as Nelder-Mead simplex~\cite{peruzzo2014variational,PhysRevA.95.020501,TrappedIon}, simulated annealing~\cite{TrappedIon}, particle swarm~\cite{PhysRevX.8.011021,Santagatieaap9646} covariance matrix adaptation~\cite{sagastizabal2019symmetry}, and the dividing rectangles algorithm~\cite{kokail2019latticeschwinger}) were found to exhibit good convergence to the ground state energy of small systems, despite relatively high noise rates.